buildkite/terraform-provider-buildkite/README.md

 Edit the draft to add in the relevant changes and click publish.

-The [terraform registry](https://registry.terraform.io) will detect the new release on GitHub and update their own listings.
+The [HashiCorp Terraform registry](https://registry.terraform.io) will detect the new release on GitHub and update their own listings.